Home Articles ITI Courses: After 10th and 12th, Duration and Fees, Eligibility, Admission, Top Colleges and Career Options

 6. There are additional courses geared at industry and employment.

-Cons of choosing an ITI Course
+Disadvantages of Choosing an ITI Course

 1. Certifications are not recognized by most universities and departments of education.